-- our actual capitalization; and - our capitalization as adjusted to give effect to this offering and estimated offering and the concurrent private placement.
+- · our actual capitalization; and - our capitalization as adjusted to give effect to this offering and the concurrent private placement and the amendment and restatement of our charter.

 You should read this table together with "Use of Proceeds" included elsewhere in this prospectus.